oleg-shilo/cs-script.vscode/docs/PluginAuthoringOverview.md

 __Conclusion__

-All tree platforms have very solid presence on Desktop and devoted audience.
+All tree platforms have very solid presence on Desktop and devoted community.
 And yet all these platforms are quite different.
 All of them have their positives and negatives and none of them is ideal.
 Today the major competition is happening between VSCode and ST3.
-The are the leaders of the race.
+They are the leaders in this race.

-If I use smartphone analogy this is how I would describe these tree remarkable editors:
+If I use smartphone analogy, this is how I would describe these tree remarkable editors:

-N++ is as WinPhone.<br>
+_N++ is as WinPhone_<br>
 Once ground breaking.
-Still relevant, very solid product, which will never be a game changer.
+Still relevant, very solid product, which will never be a game changer again.
 It's just an old dog with the expected attitude to the new tricks.

-ST3 is as iPhone<br>
+_ST3 is as iPhone_<br>
 Polished, sexy and still ultimately appealing but... practically no longer evolving.
 It's just enjoying the past well deserved reputation.
 The next "big move" is the ~~removal of the headphone jack~~ change of the default color theme.
 It always carefully prevents you from being too ambitious.

-VSCode is as Android<br>
+_VSCode is as Android_<br>
 Rough on edges, but dynamic and ambitious.
 Doesn't always keep its stuff together but respects user's freedom.
 Have an enormous potential and exhibits remarkable attitude.